 If the insurance company denies your car accident claim, you do not have to accept this denial as a final decision.
 According to the California Department of Insurance (CDI), you might have options to appeal your denial.
-You can consult a personal injury team if you are not already being represented by one.
+You can also consult a personal injury team if you are not already being represented by one.
 Your legal team can help you submit your appeal in writing, which should include the following:

 - Your personal contact information